 65. Explain the difference between half-duplex and full-duplex?

-Full duplex means that the communication can occur in both directions at the same time, while half duplex means that the communication can occur in one direction at time.
+Full duplex means that the communication can occur in both directions at the same time, while half-duplex means that the communication can happen in one direction at a time.

 Conversion steps of data encapsulation includes

 - Layer one, two and Three ( Application/presentation/session) : Alphanumeric input from the user is converted into Data

 - Layer Four (Transport): Data is converted into small segments